 The Watershed Coalition of the Lehigh Valley is a registered 501(c)3 non-profit that was born out of a reorganization of the Green Valley Coalition, a non-profit organized in the late 1990s by a group of concerned citizens working to advocate for green infrastructure and smart development.
-In 2009, the Green Valley Coalition Board voted to rename the group, and shift its focus to water and natural resource conservation.
+In 2009, the Green Valley Coalition Board voted to rename the group and shift its focus to water and natural resource conservation.

 We meet monthly, usually at Illick’s Mill in Bethlehem,

 at 5:00 pm on the first Wednesday of the month.
 Special meetings dates and times are announced on our website and our Facebook page.
+At this time, our winter meetings are being held remotely due to COVID.

 The Coalition also hosts the Lehigh Valley Watershed Conference, which has been held 8 times since its debut in 2004.
 The ninth conference – originally scheduled for 2021 – has been moved to 2022 due to pandemic considerations.
 Look out for speaker and sponsorship opportunities coming next year!